Skip to content

 Frameshift mutationApproximately 25%

-Splice mutationApproximately 13%
+Splice site mutationApproximately 13%

 Missense mutationApproximately 12%

 Ratna et al. (2022) identified a run-on mutation c.1268A>T (p.*423L) in an Indian family.
-Affected individuals presented with complete aniridia, nystagmus, foveal hypoplasia, AAK, superior lens subluxation, high myopia, and optic atrophy, indicating a severe phenotype due to C-terminal extension mutation 6).
+Affected individuals presented with complete aniridia, nystagmus, foveal hypoplasia, AAK, superior lens subluxation, high myopia, and optic atrophy, demonstrating a severe phenotype due to C-terminal extension mutation 6).

 Based on the diagnostic criteria for aniridia (2020), the diagnosis is confirmed according to the following criteria7).